kaeedo/FabulousSignalRTutorial/README.md

-## Demo chat application implemented with Fabulous for Xamarin forms, and Girafe
+## Demo chat application implemented with Fabulous for Xamarin forms, and Giraffe

 Accompanying blog post: https://hashset.dev/article/13_real_time_communication_with_giraffe_and_fabulous